UBC-MDS/fixml/README.md

 ## License

-`test_creation` was created by John Shiu, Orix Au Yeung, Tony Shum, Yingzi Jin.
+`fixml` was created by John Shiu, Orix Au Yeung, Tony Shum, Yingzi Jin.
 It is licensed under the terms of the MIT license.

 ## Credits

-`test_creation` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`fixml` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).